You are here:

 A Clause 4.6 Variation is a written submission accompanying a DA which justifies a variation of the relevant development standard found in the planning instrument.

-Unauthorised Building Work: Enforcement - 23 KB This document sets out Council’s policy for exercising its enforcement powers under the EPA Act and Local Government Act.
+Unauthorised Building Work Policy: Enforcement and Prosecution This document sets out Council’s policy for exercising its enforcement powers under the EPA Act and Local Government Act.

 Do you want to use our mobile site?